 Address: 2709 West Woodstock Rd, Woodstock, VT 05091

-When searching for a place to eat and stay during a blissful New England retreat, Lincoln Inn & Restaurant is a solid choice offering incredible dining and unique views of the Lincoln Covered Bridge, which is on the national register of historic places.
+When searching for a place to eat and stay during a blissful New England retreat, Lincoln Inn & Restaurant offers incredible dining and unique views of the Lincoln Covered Bridge on the National Register of Historic Places.

-When it’s time for a meal, the restaurant offers unique, delicious dishes that are sure to be a memorable part of your trip to New England.
-Listed in the nation’s 10 best restaurants of 2016 by Forbes, the Lincoln Inn Restaurant offers a 7-course chef’s tasting menu with seasonal items, wine pairings, and an elegant vibe.
+When it’s time for a meal, the restaurant offers unique, delicious dishes that will surely be a memorable part of your trip to New England.
+The Lincoln Inn Restaurant offers a 7-course chef’s tasting menu with seasonal items, wine pairings, and an elegant vibe.
 With a Michelin Star-trained European chef, be sure that only the most exquisite dishes are offered at the Lincoln Inn restaurant.

 As you can imagine, the menu items include only the freshest and seasonal ingredients, all grown locally by family farms in the Woodstock area.
-Chef Jevgenija Saromova is truly an artist who prepares a fantastic culinary experience that encompasses perfect texture, taste, ambiance, and flavor to create the most memorable meal you’ll ever have.
-Guests can enjoy the outdoors with a walk around the six acres of grounds, sit by the Ottauquechee River, or rest on the outdoor patio furniture.
+Chef Jevgenija Saromova is an artist who prepares a fantastic culinary experience that encompasses perfect texture, taste, ambiance, and flavor to create the most memorable meal you’ll ever have.
+Guests can enjoy the outdoors by walking around the six acres of grounds, sitting by the Ottauquechee River, or resting on the outdoor patio.

 Better still, after a superb meal and a quiet walk to help it go down, you can spend the night at the Lincoln Inn.
 As for a cozy place to rest your head, it doesn’t get much better!
-Relax as you take in the stunning Vermont countryside from your window and spend time unwinding in the library.
+Relax as you take the stunning Vermont countryside from your window and unwind in the library.